The numbers are staggering – billions of people log onto Facebook daily, and Google sees more than 3.5 billion searches per day!

 How Facebook Works

-Facebook targets your customers very differently from Google – its ad platform is based on demographics, interests and behaviors of your customers.
+Facebook targets your customers very differently from Google – its ad platform is based on the demographics, interests, and behaviors of your customers.
 Facebook has such a vast pool of information about people that its ad targeting capabilities are unmatched anywhere else.

 Facebook doesn’t just only collect information about your customers from their behavior on Facebook (what they interact with, “like,” etc.), but Facebook also has extensive partnerships with offline companies as well that feed its ad targeting platform.
 Companies such as: